 Favoritism and Flooding: Clientelism and Allocation of Irrigation Water.
 2019.
 World Development 114, 175-195.

 `Rule-of-Thumb’ Instructions to Improve Fertilizer Management?
-Experimental Evidence from Bangladesh (with Mahnaz Islam, conditionally accepted at Economic Development and Cultural Change)
+Experimental Evidence from Bangladesh (with Mahnaz Islam, accepted at Economic Development and Cultural Change)

 I test the land and labor market effects of a property rights reform that computerized rural land records, making digitized records and automated transactions accessible to agricultural landowners and cultivators in Pakistan.
-Using the staggered roll-out of the program, I find that while the reforms do not shift land ownership, landowning households are more likely to rent out land and shift into non-agricultural occupations.
+Using the staggered roll-out of the program, I find that while the reform does not shift land ownership, landowning households are more likely to rent out land and shift into non-agricultural occupations.
 At the same time, cultivating households have access to more land, as rented in land and overall farm size per cultivating household increases.
 I construct measures of farmer level TFP and marginal product of land, and demonstrate evidence of improved allocative efficiency as land is redistributed towards more productive farmers.
-Aggregate district level data suggests an improvement in overall cereal yield and a reduction in the dispersion of marginal products of land.
+Aggregate district level production data suggest an improvement in overall cereal yield and a reduction in the dispersion of marginal products of land.
 The results have implications for both the allocation of land across farmers and the selection of labor into farming, and demonstrate that agricultural land market frictions present a constraint to scale farming and structural change in developing countries.

 Tenancy and Clientelism (Revision requested by Journal of Economic Behavior and Organization)